1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     4. Then push the heatbreak back into the specific hole - make sure you push it deep enough (I personally push it as far into it as it goes).
     5. Turn the hotend so that the wires which are coming from the heater block are hanging freely and aren't bent too much.
     6. Then tighten up the screws, so that the hotend doesn't turn or wiggle anymore (but don't overtighten the screws though).
-    7. Reassamble the fan and the plastic cover.
+    7. Reassemble the fan and the plastic cover.

 ---